-The detector network overlap between the injected and reconstructed GW signals as a function of the distance to the source is displayed in Figure~\ref{fig:overlaps} for our four EoS.
-The top and middle rows in this figure correspond to the early post-merger phase (i.e.~to the times reported in the first two columns in Table~\ref{table:time_windows}).
+The detector network overlap between the injected and reconstructed GW signals as a function of the distance to the source is displayed in Fig.~\ref{fig:overlaps} for our four EOSs.
+The top and middle rows in this figure correspond to the early postmerger phase (i.e.,~to the times reported in the first two columns in Table~\ref{table:time_windows}).
 The plots in the bottom row correspond to the late phase and will be discussed below.
 As noted in~\cite{Miravet:2023}, and in Appendix~\ref{sec::appendixB}, cases with an overlap value above~$\sim 0.75$ are considered faithful reconstructions, meaning the signal in these cases is detectable.

-We start considering the network overlap for the $f_{2,i}$ mode, shown in the top row of Figure~\ref{fig:overlaps}.
-The blue colored line corresponds to the average value of the overlap for the hybrid version of the EoS and the red line to the tabulated version.
+We start by considering the network overlap for the $f_{2,i}$ mode, shown in the top row of Fig.~\ref{fig:overlaps}.
+The blue colored line corresponds to the average value of the overlap for the hybrid version of the EOS and the red line to the tabulated version.
 The shaded regions are the standard deviations from the overlap posterior distributions.
-Each column corresponds to a different EoS.
+Each column corresponds to a different EOS.
 As expected, for lower distances the overlap is closer to one (perfect match).
-For all cases but the tabulated version of the {\tt LS220} EoS, the average value of the posterior distribution of the network overlap is over 0.5 up to distances of about 200 Mpc.
-The higher values of the overlap are obtained for the {\tt HShen} and for the {\tt DD2} EoS.
-No common trend for higher or lower values of the overlap depending on the treatment of thermal effects is observed across our EoS sample.
+For all cases but the tabulated version of the {\tt LS220} EOS, the average value of the posterior distribution of the network overlap is over 0.5 up to distances of about 200 Mpc.
+The higher values of the overlap are obtained for the {\tt HShen} and for the {\tt DD2} EOS.
+No common trend for higher or lower values of the overlap depending on the treatment of thermal effects is observed across our EOS sample.